 OSBM is required to consult with North Carolina Emergency Management to confirm projects would be ineligible for FEMA PA reimbursement.

 Award amounts are based on statutory caps per recipient and county.
 Because of this, grant applications are evaluated and grants awarded after the deadline closes, not on a rolling basis.
-The deadline to apply is November 21.
+The deadline to apply was November 21.

-- Review our guidance on grant award amounts
+1. Review our guidance on grant award amounts

-- Review the Pre-Application Checklist
+2. Review the Pre-Application Checklist

-- Check out our Frequently Asked Questions
+3. Check out our Frequently Asked Questions

-- If you have questions, we encourage applicants to contact us before applying for the grant.
-We are here to help!
+4. We are here to help!
 Contact us at HeleneCapitalGrants@osbm.nc.gov.

 Additional Information